 Note that all these resolutions have a 16:9 aspect ratio.
 There are, of course, other resolutions like the 2560 x 1080 resolution, which is commonly used in widescreen monitors and has a 21:9 aspect ratio.

 Pixel density tells us how many pixels there are concerning a specific screen size and is measured in pixels per inch (PPI).
-Smaller screen size and larger resolution will give us a bigger pixel density.
+A smaller screen size and larger resolution will give us a bigger pixel density.
 Below you can see the total pixels for the most common resolutions and what their PPI is for 24-inch, 27-inch, and 31.5-inch monitors, the most common sizes.